jMetal/jMetalSP/README.md

 Note: All the work was done using the versions stated below.
 We cannot guarantee the correct behaviour with newer of future versions.

-* `jMetal 5.0` - the new version 5 of jMetal framework which can be found here: http://jmetal.github.io/jMetal/
+* `jMetal 5.1-SNAPSHOT` - the current development version of jMetal framework which can be found here: [https://github.com/jMetal/jMetal](https://github.com/jMetal/jMetal)
 * `jMetalSP 1.0` - which can be downloaded directly cloning the current repository.
 * `Apache Spark 1.6.1` - http://spark.apache.org/downloads.html
 * `Apache Maven 3.3.9` - https://maven.apache.org/download.cgi